Western New England Regenerative Livestock Farming Grants - American Farmland Trust

 Priority: Livestock farmers in specific counties seeking to implement practices for improved soil health.

-The Western New England Regenerative Livestock Farming funding opportunity provides grants to livestock producers in select counties in CT, MA, NH, and VT for projects that improve soil health through the adoption of regenerative agricultural practices.
+The program’s Western New England Regenerative Livestock Farming Grants provide direct financial assistance to livestock producers in select counties in CT, MA, NH, and VT for projects that improve soil health through the adoption of regenerative agricultural practices.

 Applicants can request up to $10,000 under this funding opportunity.